Local Area Activities Near Lake Placid / Whiteface Mtn. KOA Holiday

 Whiteface Mountain Veterans Memorial Highway

-After an eight mile climb on wheels, a short hike or a ride in the in-mountain elevator will bring you to some of the greatest views in the Adirondacks.
-360 degree views allow you to revel in the beauty that surrounds us.
-Open from Mid May to October, this is a must on any travelers list when visiting the Adirondack Park.
+Take a drive like none other on the Veterans' Memorial Highway.
+This road of twists and turns takes you directly to the summit of the fifth-highest peak in New York.
+After an 8-mile climb on wheels, a short hike or a ride in the in-mountain elevator will bring you to some of the greatest views in the Adirondacks.
+These 360-degree views allow you to revel in the beauty that surrounds us, spanning hundreds of miles as far as Canada.

 Whiteface Mountain Gondola "Cloudsplitter" Rides

 It's like a bird's eye view — in flight.
 The eight-person Cloudsplitter Gondola carries you and your family from the Main Base Lodge to the top of Little Whiteface.
 You'll see Lake Placid and its namesake village.
 To the east lies Lake Champlain.
 To the south stand the tallest peaks in New York State.
 You'll spot the ski jumps and the Ausable River.
 At the top, an observation deck and picnic area await you.
 These are some of the country's best views, and this is the best way to see them.